 Your support will help provide care for our neighbors in need — during today’s crisis and beyond.

 The COVID-19 pandemic impacts all Central Texans — and community members without access to shelter or places to social distance are particularly vulnerable.
 Without resources for housing and hygiene, community members experiencing homelessness are at high risk for getting COVID-19.
 Even more troubling, people that do contract COVID-19 may not be able to get the care they need to recover.
-Experts believe that every person who gets the disease will give it to at least two others, fueling the spread of the pandemic.

 HOW YOU CAN MAKE A DIFFERENCE: